A Doula’s Journey 2017

 She needed a lot of intervention and given that hospitals are her worst nightmare was struggling with this.

 She asked me to do what I did to pray – so through various moments and procedures I sang – well chanted – to her, gently in her ear, just privately, intimate, shared moments for the 2 of us, with her baby in theatre, right besides her, still close.

+Being doula is not all about birth though.
 It is also, for me, about holding someones hand through a miscarriage, be that in person or figuratively, online – holding a woman who has had a baby pass at birth, through the loud sobs, or the long, silent tears, witnessing moments of incredible trauma, or amazing strength, often both at the same time, of watching families wrestle with making life changing decisions and finding the courage to do so.

 It is also for me about supporting women through termination – something many women think wont happen to them – until it does.